Vacuum cleaner: Backpack

 Backpack vacuum cleaners are commonly used for commercial cleaning: they allow the user to move rapidly about a large area.
 They are essentially small canister vacuums strapped onto the user's back.

 Hand-held

 Lightweight hand-held vacuum cleaners, either powered from rechargeable batteries or mains power, are also popular for cleaning up smaller spills.
 Frequently seen examples include the Black & Decker DustBuster, which was introduced in 1979, and numerous handheld models by Dirt Devil, which were first introduced in 1984.
 Some battery-powered handheld vacuums are wet/dry rated; the appliance must be partially disassembled and cleaned after picking up wet materials to avoid developing unpleasant odors.

+Pile lifter

+A pile lifter or pile brush is a vacuum cleaner-like device used in the manufacture of carpets as well as in heavy-duty carpet cleaning.
+The motors, brushes and belts of a pile lifter are much stronger than those found in traditional vacuum cleaners, and their brushes are denser with bristles that extend to the carpet backing for removal of embedded particles.
+They resemble upright vacuum cleaners and are often equipped with two motors.
+The combination of agitation from the brushes and suction from vacuums removes embedded soil, but frequent use is noted to dramatically alter the appearance of a carpet.
+The device was invented by the Certified Chemical & Equipment Company in the 1950s and was produced by modifying an upright floor sanding machine.

+Pile lifters may also lift and straighten the carpet fibers from the base and align the piles with special needles to prepare them for shearing.
+A device known as a pile lifter employed in textile manufacturing generates a static charge to raise or "lift" piles that are compressed during a drying process.

 Robotic

 In the late 1990s and early 2000s, several companies developed robotic vacuum cleaners, a form of carpet sweeper usually equipped with limited suction power.
 Some prominent brands are Roomba, Neato, and bObsweep.
 These machines move autonomously while collecting surface dust and debris into a dustbin.
 They can usually navigate around furniture and come back to a docking station to charge their batteries, and a few are able to empty their dust containers into the dock as well.
 Most models are equipped with motorized brushes and a vacuum motor to collect dust and debris.
 While most robotic vacuum cleaners are designed for home use, some models are appropriate for operation in offices, hotels, hospitals, etc.

 In December 2009, Neato Robotics launched the world's first robotic vacuum cleaner which uses a rotating laser-based range-finder (a form of lidar) to scan and map its surrounding.
 It uses this map to clean the floor methodically, even if it requires the robot to return to its base multiple times to recharge itself.
 In many cases it will notice when an area of the floor that was previously inaccessible becomes reachable, such as when a dog wakes up from a nap, and return to vacuum that area.